-Let me start by saying that this post will not address the need for a literary agent or even traditional publishing’s pros and cons.
+Let me start by saying that this post will not address the need for a literary agent or traditional publishing’s pros and cons.
 This post will describe a practical strategy to find a suitable agent, provided that you already decided that having one is what you need.
 I’ll break this post down into two parts—the first one will discuss why you usually fail to find t agent, and the second part will analyze how to find that agent.
 The first part will give you an understanding of the process and those weak points where it can break, and the second one will try to find ways to fix it.

 Why You Failed Finding an Agent